PhilMele/M4Project/README.md

 add placeholders on parking manager dashboard if no parking is available Gareth - check if its ok to have the venv file avilable on github

-in rateform, add a validator that prevents user adding another rate with same hour range In history setcion: add pagination + filter to make the search of specific transaction easier.
+In history setcion: add pagination + filter to make the search of specific transaction easier.
 Add Favicon
 bugs - the logo image on email does not show on certain messaging system like outlook